-DMD degree candidates must pass Parts I and II of the NBDE or the INBDE in order to graduate.
-The NBDE Part I has been discontinued as of October 31, 2020.
-The NBDE Part II will be discontinued on August 1, 2022.
-No further administrations of the NBDE will be provided after the aforementioned dates.
-Please refer to the ADA website for the policies, timelines and fees for information about Parts I and II of the Boards and the transition to the Integrated National Board Dental Examination (INBDE).
+DMD degree candidates must pass the INBDE in order to graduate.
+Please refer to the ADA website for the policies, timelines and fees for information about the Integrated National Board Dental Examination (INBDE).

-Parts I and Part II and the INBDE are computer-based exams and require submissions of an on-line application and an appointment at a testing center to take the actual exam.
-Student eligibility and application approval for Parts I and II and the INBDE is granted by the Office of Dental Education.
+The INBDE is a computer-based exam and requires submissions of an on-line application and an appointment at a testing center to take the actual exam.
+Student eligibility and application approval for the INBDE is granted by the Office of Dental Education.
 Please contact the Office of Dental Education for more information.